- Date:

 In limited circumstances, schools can apply for a department-approved exemption to the plant and machinery age restriction requirements which are detailed in this policy.
 This exemption may be requested to allow for middle years (years 9 and 10) students to be permitted to use items classified as restricted for the purposes of curriculum or educational program delivery, where reasonable and necessary.
 To apply for this exemption or for more information contact the OHS Advisory Service on 1300 074 715 or at safety@education.vic.gov.au

 This policy is currently under review and will be undergoing a substantial restructure in 2025.
 Your thoughts and feedback are invaluable.
-To contribute to this review, please submit your feedback on this or any other OHS policies directly to the Employee Safety, Wellbeing and Inclusion Division via the OHSMS feedback .
+To contribute to this review, please submit your feedback on this or any other OHS policies directly to the Employee Safety, Wellbeing and Inclusion Division via the OHSMS feedback form(opens in a new window).

 Policy